nadiamariduena/python-intro-2024-privat/z__all_mds/16_functions_3_decorators.md

 #### chatgpt

 - This pattern of using decorators to wrap functions with additional behavior can be useful in various scenarios:

+**Logging:** You can use a decorator to log information before and after a function is called.
+This can help in debugging or tracking the flow of execution in your code.